 The following table sets out, for each of the current directors and executive officers of Cargojet, the individual's name, province and country of residence, positions with Cargojet and principal occupation.
-The term of office for each of the directors of Cargojet will expire at the next annual meeting of shareholders of Cargojet currently scheduled for April 9, 2015.
-As at the date hereof, the directors and executive officers of Cargojet as a group beneficially own, directly or indirectly, 1,722,683 Voting Shares (18.78%) of the Company.
+The term of office for each of the directors of Cargojet will expire at the next annual meeting of shareholders of Cargojet currently scheduled for April 7, 2016.
+As at the date hereof, the directors and executive officers of Cargojet as a group beneficially own, directly or indirectly, 1,728,240 Voting Shares (17.10%) of the Company.
 The information as to Voting Shares beneficially owned or over which control or direction is exercised, not being within the knowledge of the Company, has been furnished by the respective directors, and executive officers individually.

-Name and Province and Country of Residence Position with the Company Principal Occupation (1) Position with the Company Since Voting Shares Beneficially Owned, Controlled or Directed (7) John P. Webster (2)(4)(5) Ontario, Canada Director President and Chief Executive Officer of Scotia Mortgage Corporation 2005 4,000/0.04% Terence M. Francis (2)(3)(4(8)) British Columbia, Canada Director Principal of T.&T.G.
-Consulting (SA) Ltd. 2005 3,340/0.04% Paul V. Godfrey (2)(3)(4) Ontario, Canada Director President and Chief Executive Officer of Postmedia Network since July 2010.
+Name and Province and Country of Residence Position with the Company Principal Occupation (1) Position with the Company Since Voting Shares Beneficially Owned, Controlled or Directed (7) John P. Webster (2)(4)(5) Ontario, Canada Director President and Chief Executive Officer of Scotia Mortgage Corporation 2005 4,556/0.5% Paul V. Godfrey (2)(3)(4) Ontario, Canada Director President and Chief Executive Officer of Postmedia Network since July 2010.
 President and Chief Executive Officer National Post from January 2009 to July 2010.
-2009 23,000/0.25% Ajay Virmani (6) Ontario, Canada Chairman, President, Chief Executive Officer and Director Chief Executive Officer of Cargojet 2005 1,462,410/15.94% Jamie Porteous (3) Ontario, Canada Executive Vice- President, Sales and Service and Director Executive Vice- President, Sales and Service of Cargojet 2005 176,741/1.93%
+2009 23,556/0.23% Ajay Virmani (6) Ontario, Canada Chairman, President, Chief Executive Officer and Director Chief Executive Officer of Cargojet 2005 1,475,696/14.6% Jamie Porteous (3) Ontario, Canada Executive Vice- President, Chief Commercial Officer and Director Chief Commercial Officer of Cargojet since January 2015 Executive Vice- President of Cargojet 2005 174,205/1.72% James Crane (2)(3)(4)(8) Texas, USA Director Chairman, President and Chief Executive Officer of Crane Capital Group, Inc. 2015 683/0.01% John Kim Ontario, Canada Chief Financial Officer Chief Financial Officer of Cargojet since April 1, 2010.
+Vice-President Finance of Cargojet from April 2008 to April 1, 2010 Vice-President Governance and Corporate Secretary from April 2010 to August 2014 2008 31,249/0.31% George Sugar Ontario, Canada Senior Vice- President, Flight Operations and Officer Senior Vice-President, Flight Operations of Cargojet 2005 4,517 / 0.04% Paul Rinaldo Ontario, Canada Senior Vice- President Engineering and Maintenance Senior Vice-President Engineering and Maintenance of Cargojet since January 2015 Vice-President Engineering and Maintenance of Cargojet since May 2008 2005 13,778/0.14%

-Name and Province and Country of Residence Position with the Company Principal Occupation (1) Position with the Company Since Voting Shares Beneficially Owned, Controlled or Directed (7) John Kim Ontario, Canada Chief Financial Officer Chief Financial Officer of Cargojet since April 1, 2010.
-Vice-President Finance of Cargojet from April 2008 to April 1, 2010 Vice-President Governance and Corporate Secretary from April 2010 to August 2014 2008 32,619/0.36% George Sugar Ontario, Canada Senior Vice- President, Flight Operations and Officer Senior Vice-President, Flight Operations of Cargojet since January 2006.
-Prior to January 2006, Chief Pilot of Cargojet.
-2005 5,656 / 0.06% Paul Rinaldo Ontario, Canada Vice-President Engineering and Maintenance Vice-President Engineering and Maintenance of Cargojet since May 2008.
-Prior to May 2008, Director Technical Operations of Cargojet.
-2005 14,917/0.16% Carl Turner Ontario, Canada Vice-President Legal, Governance and Corporate Secretary Vice-President Legal, Governance and Corporate Secretary since August 2014 2014 Nil
+Name and Province and Country of Residence Position with the Company Principal Occupation (1) Position with the Company Since Voting Shares Beneficially Owned, Controlled or Directed (7) Carl Turner Ontario, Canada Vice-President Legal, Governance and Corporate Secretary Vice-President Legal, Governance and Corporate Secretary since August 2014 2014 Nil